JuliaControl/RobustAndOptimalControl.jl/docs/src/index.md

 ## Parametric uncertainty
 The most straightforward way to model uncertainty is to use uncertain parameters, using tools such as [IntervalArithmetic](https://github.com/JuliaIntervals/IntervalArithmetic.jl) (strict, worst case guarantees) or [MonteCarloMeasurements](https://github.com/baggepinnen/MonteCarloMeasurements.jl) (less strict worst-case analysis or probabilistic).
-In `uncertain.jl`, we show an example with a MIMO system with both parametric uncertainty and diagonal, complex uncertainty, adapted from 8.11.3 in Skogestad, "Multivariable Feedback Control: Analysis and Design".
+In [`uncertain.jl`](https://github.com/JuliaControl/RobustAndOptimalControl.jl/blob/master/examples/uncertain.jl), we show an example with MIMO systems with both parametric uncertainty and diagonal, complex uncertainty, adapted from 8.11.3 in Skogestad, "Multivariable Feedback Control: Analysis and Design".